sankeethsri/Its-Super/README.md

 We're looking for code that works first, refactors and improves the code second.

 # Application Feature
-This Symfony application is the beginning of a fictional SuperHero API used by a mobile app.
+This Symfony application is the beginning of a fictional Superhero API used by a mobile app.

 A previous developer started the project but has since moved on, leaving it unfinished.